 John currently holds the position as the CEO of Multiplex Global ("Multiplex"), a founding partner of the Foundation.
-As CEO for Multiplex, John has ultimate responsibility for the operational performance of all Construction & Development and Engineering & Infrastructure projects globally delivering over \$15.7BN dollars of projects annually.
+As CEO for Multiplex, John has ultimate responsibility for the operational performance of all Construction & Development and Engineering & Infrastructure projects globally delivering over \$18.3BN of projects annually.
 John brings global knowledge and expertise of managing large complex projects within a strict and transparent operation.
-John is also a Director of the Green Building Council of Australia (GBCA) and is a Director of the Australian Contractors Association (ACA).
+John has previously been Vice President of the GBCA and also sits on the Council of Scotch College WA as well as being Chair of its Foundation.